civol/HDLRuby/README.md

    a <= b
 ```

 Its execution will produce the actual hardware description of this connection as an object of the HDLRuby::Low library — in this case an instance of the `HDLRuby::Low::Connection` class.
-Concretely, a HDLRuby system is described by a Ruby block, and the instantiation of this system is actually performed by executing this block.
+Concretely, a HDLRuby system is described by a Ruby block, and the instantiation of this system is performed by executing this block.
 The actual synthesizable description of this hardware is the execution result of this instantiation.